Pet ownership among homeless people

-Between 5% to 10% of homeless people in the United States own pets (mainly dogs and/or cats).
+Between 5% and 10% of homeless people in the United States own pets (mainly dogs and/or cats).
 Studies of homeless pet owners in urban settings show a sense of identity and community connection between pets and their owners.
 This topic is part of the Animals and Society branch of study in the field of Sociology, and is also an issue with the values and responsibility of pet ownership.

 Impact on the homeless experience

 One factor behind the actions of homeless pet owners is the fear and anxiety over the loss of their pet.
 This anxiety is explained in a theory by Clinton Sanders, who notes that a close relationship with a companion animal shapes the construction of the owners’ identity, and forms the basis for interaction.
 The owner and the pet are united in a 'couple' relationship which is socially defined.
 He notes that people link the animal and the owner and have a set of expectations regarding how they will act.
 In public animals serve as social facilitators and encourage openness to the point where strangers feel welcome in approaching the human-pet couple.
 This relationship is supported by Irvine in her description of the "Pack of Two" designation of the homeless owner and their pet.
 The combination of the anxiety for the pet, and the close emotional relationship between the owner and the pet, shapes the experience of homeless people.